peterkwells/dataportability/pages/theme-2-data-uses-organisations-and-trust.md

 ## Summary of findings

-### People need a clear reason to reuse data
+### People need a clear reason to transfer data
-Without a clear reason for porting data, people are less likely to exercise their right to portability.
-This means the practical benefits of moving information from one service to another need to be obvious.
-For example, this could be the convenience of easily moving council tax details from one local authority to local authority.
+Without a clear reason for transferring data, people are less likely to exercise their right to portability.
+This means the practical benefits of transferring data from one service to another need to be obvious.

-### People are most comfortable with porting data between similar services
+### People are most comfortable with transferring data between similar services
-We found people were most comfortable with the idea of using data portability to help them switch between similar services.
-For example, people could see clear benefits and felt comfortable with the idea of sharing energy use data to compare suppliers.
-People also understood the potential for misuse.
+We found people were most comfortable with the idea of using data portability to help them switch between similar services, for example sharing energy use data to compare suppliers.

-### People are interested in reuse of data in different types of services
+### People are interested in transfer of data between different types of services
-We found people were excited by the prospect of using data portability to move data to entirely new service types - rather than just switching between similar services.
-For example, being able to understand their diet by giving an app access to data on their shopping list.
-Services like the diet app compliment the original service, rather than being in direct competition.
+We found people were excited by the prospect of using data portability to transfer data to entirely new types of service, rather than just switching between similar services.
+For example, being able to understand their diet by giving an app access to their shopping list.

-### People will trust organisations differently
+### People will trust different organisations to different extents
 For example, people were comfortable with the idea of council tax data being transferred between local authorities.
-This is partly because it was a direct switch between similar services.
-But people also said that they couldn’t see why or how the council would misuse this information.
+This is partly because it’s a direct switch between similar services and organisations.
+But people also said they believed they could trust councils not to misuse data.